Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 Screen Time

-The average human spends 40% of their waking life online at roughly 6 hours and 58 minutes per day.
-Social media accounts for 35% of that total at 2 hours and 27 minutes per day.
-So how much per day are users spending consuming content on these three short-form videos?
+The average human spends 34% of their waking life online at roughly 5 hours and 30 minutes per day.
+Social media accounts for 46% of that total at 2 hours and 31 minutes per day.
+Users spend about 200 hours per month on screens connected to the internet, with video content being a major contributor to this figure.
+So how much time per day are users spending consuming content on these three short-form videos?

-YouTube accounts for the most time spent per month at 23.7 hours per month, more than likely due to its legacy long-form content offerings and robust live streaming capabilities.
-TikTok comes in at 19.6 hours per month followed by Instagram at 11.2 hours per month.
-It is important to note that TikTok has fewer users, therefore their users are spending more time per day at 52 minutes globally.
+YouTube accounts for the most time spent at 23.7 hours per month, more than likely due to its legacy long-form content offerings and robust live streaming capabilities.
+TikTok comes in at 29.2 hours per month followed by Instagram at 16.55 hours per month.
+While specific data for YouTube Shorts is not available, YouTube as a whole contributes significantly to overall screen time.
+Users spend about 200 hours per month on screens connected to the internet, with video content being a major contributor to this figure.

 App Downloads